BiosystemsDataAnalysis/metatree-live/README.md

 ![images/metatree_upload.png](images/metatree_upload.png)

-Furthermore information about the uploading process can be found in the [metatree documentation](uploading_data/Uploading_Metadata.pdf)
+Further information about the uploading process can be found in the [metatree documentation](uploading_data/Uploading_Metadata.pdf)